 Disassembly can be used to break down inventory items into components.
 It can also be used to perform unit conversions, e.g. from tons to kilos.

-Please check this article for more details on how to add Bill of Materials to a product:
+Please check this article for more details on how to add Bill of Materials to a product.

 From here, you can:

-can begin to add the components to this disassembly by clicking the Component button.
-You will then need to select the relevant product into which the original product will be broken down into, specify the quantity as well as disassembly cost percentage.
+- Begin to add the components to this disassembly by clicking the Component button.

+- You will then need to select the relevant product into which the original product will be broken down into, specify the quantity as well as disassembly cost percentage.